john29917958/john29917958.github.io/source/about/index.md

 - Own and develop more than half of the features of whole system
 - Dominant and push the deployment and maintenance of the production web server
 - Design and execute the freshman cultivation plan with teammates
+- Write comprehensive installation and maintenance guide for newcomers.

 ---